atn832/kanji_dictionary/README.md

 ## Features

 - lists out all the characters of KANJIDIC.
+- lists out ordered beginner-friendly list of kanji.
 - meanings per language.
 - difficulty by jlpt level and grade.
+- index from 21 books.
 - can also parse a custom version of KANJIDIC xml.

 ## Getting started